docker/compose/docs/reference/compose_ps.md

 ```

 The `docker compose ps` command currently only supports the `--filter status=<status>`
-option, but additional filter options may be added in future.
+option, but additional filter options may be added in the future.